Abhishek-pytech/finanse_tracker/README.md

 # Finance Tracker Backend

-## Overview
+## 📌 Project Overview
-This is a Django REST API for managing financial transactions.
+The Python Finance System Backend is a Django and Django REST Framework (DRF) powered application for managing personal financial transactions.
+It allows users to create, read, update, and delete financial records, view summaries of incomes, expenses, balances, and category-wise breakdowns, and implement role-based access control for different types of users.
+This project demonstrates core backend concepts such as Django ORM and models, RESTful API development, serializers and views, role-based access control, validation and error handling.
+It is designed for practical learning and real-world backend application logic.

 ## Features
 - Create, Read, Update, Delete transactions